kd8bny/blog/content/posts/session_inhibit/index.md

 >
 > …

 So basically the inhibit action will block sleep until the chosen executable exits.
-Although useful, I find this to be cumbersome thinking ahead; what do I want to run, should it be blocking, or is it long running enough for what I want to do.
+Although useful, I find this to be cumbersome thinking ahead; what do I want to run, should it be blocking, or is it long-running enough for what I want to do.
 I need something more flexible.

 ## Lets make it happen